trade-tariff/trade-tariff-api-docs/README.md

 the use of a [fork][forked-widdershins] of [widdershins][widdershins] to convert the [`openapi.yaml`][tariff-openapi] to Markdown.

-These docs are deployed under to the following URLs:
+These docs are deployed to the following URLs:

 - *Development* - https://api.dev.trade-tariff.service.gov.uk
 - *Staging* - https://api.staging.trade-tariff.service.gov.uk